cttbiel/musique/README.md

 <img src="/src/assets/MusiqueLogo.png" alt="Musique Logo" width="200"/>

-Musiqué is a web-based music streaming app inspired by Spotify — offering a smooth audio playback experience and curated playlists, all wrapped in a sleek and modern interface.
+Musique is a web-based music streaming app inspired by Spotify — offering a smooth audio playback experience and curated playlists, all wrapped in a sleek and modern interface.

 ---

 ## 🎧 Project Overview

 This project was built to simulate a real-world music streaming platform, using a clean design and an intuitive user experience.
-Although inspired by Spotify, **Musiqué** aims to evolve into an original and unique product with its own identity.
+Although inspired by Spotify, **Musique** aims to evolve into an original and unique product with its own identity.

 ---